 I ended up sending that air con back, as it was too large for me to store anywhere and my windows open from the bottom which makes creating a seal difficult.

-This past week I have been using the Ecoflow Wave 2, which is only small with a 5100 BTU cooling capacity.
+I later reviewed the EcoFlow Wave 2, which is compact with a 5100 BTU cooling capacity.
 This is not designed for home use but for off-grid living like caravans, boats and vans.
 However, the 5100 BTU cooling capacity is just enough for the spare bedroom I sleep in when I struggle to get to sleep.
 This is 2.5m wide, 4.5m long, and 2.5m high and I had to create a makeshift window seal and vent using some cardboard.

 With this air con, I am able to cool my small room from 25 degrees to 19 degrees in about 3 hours or so.
 Due to the lower cooling capacity, it only draws about 400W (it is rated up to 500W).